Rights and Responsibilities of Students

 Community Standards

-Every member of the Yale SOM community—students, faculty, staff, and alumni (hereafter collectively referred to as “Community Members”)—plays an integral role in carrying out the School’s mission to educate leaders for business and society.
+Every member of the Yale SOM community—students, faculty, staff, and alumni (hereafter collectively referred to as “community members”)—plays an integral role in carrying out the school’s mission to educate leaders for business and society.
 Our standards of professional behavior, on and off campus, advance Yale SOM’s progress in this regard and seek to strengthen our entire community.

-Students must uphold the highest standards of professional behavior, among Community Members as well as with prospective employers and all other constituents of Yale.
+Students must uphold the highest standards of professional behavior, among community members as well as with prospective employers and all other constituents of Yale.
 This standard includes promoting and holding others accountable to maintain a culture of active inclusion, respect, and integrity.

-The SOM community’s commitment to professional and ethical excellence extends into interpersonal interactions among Community Members.
+The SOM community’s commitment to professional and ethical excellence extends into interpersonal interactions among community members.
 As a community, we are committed to equitable opportunity in all aspects of student and academic life.

 All forms of discrimination fall outside the bounds of expected behavior.

-Each member of the community is expected to uphold these values for all other Community Members.
+Each member of the community is expected to uphold these values for all other community members.

-Students must remember that they represent the School in all of their actions as they take part in activities in the University, New Haven, and the larger management community.
+Students must remember that they represent the school in all of their actions as they take part in activities in the university, New Haven, and the larger management community.

 Procedures of the Honor Committee